Charlex/p2p-python/README.md

         'content_item_state_code': "working",
         'content_item_type_code': 'htmlstory',
         'custom_param_data': {
+            'htmlstory-rhs-column-ad-enable': 'true', # Default `true` enables the right ad rail on html stories.
+            'htmlstory-top-leaderboard-enable': 'true', # Default `true` enables the top ad leaderboard to display on html stories.`
+            'htmlstory-headline-enable': 'true', # Default `true` enables the headline to display on html stories.
-            'htmlstory-rhs-column-ad-enable': 'true', # Disable the right ad rail on html stories 'htmlstory-headline-enable': 'false', # Disable the display of the headline 'htmlstory-top-leaderboard-enable': 'false', # Disable the top ad leaderboard 'disable-publication-date': 'true', # Disable the display of the publication date 'disable-dateline': 'true', # Disable the display of the dateline 'comments-panel-title': 'Comment on this article', # Change the title of the comments panel }
+            'htmlstory-byline-enable': 'true', # Default `true` enables the byline to display on html stories.
+            'disable-publication-date': 'true', # Default `true` enables the display time to display on html stories.
+            'disable-dateline': 'false', # Default `false` keeps the dateline visible on content items 'comments-panel-title': 'Comment on this article', # A string that modifies the title of the comments panel }
     }